-All our classified material was stored in one very large free-standing safe in a corner of our office.
+All our classified material was stored in one very large, free-standing, safe in a corner of our office.
 We also kept our supplies of biscuits, powdered milk, sugar and coffee in that safe.
 Only we four Victor officers knew the combination to the safe and we changed that first thing every Monday morning without fail.
 The combination was a lengthy sequence of numbers, so every week we chose a place on the huge map of south-east Asia that occupied most of one wall and based the new combination on the latitude and longitude of that place.
 All we had to do then was remember which location we had used.

 It required two of us at a time to change the safe combination - not only for security reasons but also in case we made a mess of the procedure.
-One Monday the two navigators managed to lock the safe closed partway through the combination changing procedure and it then could not be opened again.
+One Monday morning, the two navigators managed to lock the safe closed partway through the combination changing procedure and it then could not be opened again.
 The RAF Police safe-breaking experts were summoned and, by the looks on their faces when they arrived, I could tell that it was not the first time they had been called to this particular safe.
 It took them over three hours to get into the safe and reset the mechanism.
 We had to remain in the room to keep all our working documents hidden while they were working their magic.
 Of course, once they had left we had to change the combination again.
 By then it was time to shut up shop and get down to the swimming pool.
 Another day gone and no actual work done.
 (Routine working hours were from 0700 to 1300 hrs, five days a week.)

 A truly fascinating thing about the job was a circulation file which contained copies of all the most important signals that had reached the HQ in the previous 24 hours.
 There were copies of highly classified operational signals as well as some more mundane but usually interesting ones.
-Often there were copies of personal messages between the RAF commanders in UK and the Far East and the daily, very entertaining and usually very long signals from the British Air Attaché in Vietnam telling how the war there was progressing.
+Surprisingly, often there were copies of personal messages between the RAF commanders in UK and the Far East and the daily, very entertaining and usually very long signals from the British Air Attaché in Vietnam telling how the war there was progressing.
 One day, when a large number of RAF Transport Command aircraft were unserviceable on the ground at Tengah, Seletar and Changi awaiting spares, we were all highly amused by a personal message from the Commander-in-Chief Transport Command, the fearsome Air Chief Marshal Sir Kenneth Cross (a former CINC Bomber Command), to Air Commander Far East which stated simply: "You have more of my aircraft than I do.
 Please send some back."
-I never saw the reply.
+I never saw the reply!
 The circulation file was, in my opinion, another example of how the need to know principle was flouted in FEAF - but I still enjoyed reading the signals when the distribution file reached me.